Fly Me to the Moon (2023 film): Release

 Fly Me to the Moon had its world premiere at the Asian Future section of the 36th Tokyo International Film Festival on 24 October 2023.
 The film was also selected as the closing film of the 20th Hong Kong Asian Film Festival on 12 November 2023, and was theatrically released in Hong Kong on 11 April 2024.
-The film was also showcased at the 23rd New York Asian Film Festival on 19 July 2024.
+The film was also presented at the 23rd New York Asian Film Festival on 19 July 2024.